I came to faith in God at 11 years old through an experience with a cat.

 It seriously hit the fan.

-I had a complete track record of being the model LDS person (although admittedly a bit odd)… however, one that others looked to and I loved being that mentor.
+I had a complete track record of being a model LDS person (although admittedly a bit odd)… however, one that others looked to and I loved being that mentor.

 Maybe too much?

-I loved the Church… absolutely loved working with the Youth, my 3-hour block hanging with the saints, being involved with musical numbers, took major notes throughout General Conference, etc.
+I loved the Church… absolutely loved working with the Youth, my 3-hour block hanging with the saints, being involved with musical numbers, took major notes throughout General Conference, Youth Treks!, etc.

 I loved being Brother Douglas.